Fluster Buster

 Instructions

-1. Place the cinnamon stick(s) and water in a saucepan.
+• Place the cinnamon stick(s) and water in a saucepan.
 Bring to a boil and allow it to boil for 2-3 minutes.
-Remove from heat, stir in sweetener.
-Serve hot or allow it to cool and pour it into a pitcher to refrigerate and serve cold.
+Remove from heat, and let steep for 10-15 minutes.
+Add sweetener, stirring until dissolved.
+Serve hot or pour over ice.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on the link and purchase the item, I will receive a commission.
 I only recommend products or services that I personally believe will add value to my readers.
 All opinions stated are strictly my own.
 Read our full disclosure policy for more information.